op07n/Blog/src/posts/How-I-run-this-blog-with-travis.md

 }
 ```

- I copied *yarn.lock* from other site but I don't know if I really needed.
+ I copied *yarn.lock* from other site but I don't know if I really need it.

 In my travis-ci account I wrote the **GH_TOKEN** variable with the token generated in my github account.